kevinolega/callcentertrainingtips/_posts/2019-03-05-mini-challenges.md

 1. Adding healthy things:

 - Order food in English.
-- Study one blog post.
+- Study one website post.
 - Listen to one podcast.
-- Write a comment on the blog or Facebook page in English
+- Write a comment on the website or Facebook page in English
 - Send me a message with a list of questions.
 - Buy an English book.
 - Start Journalling in English